 The safest ways to whiten your teeth explained

-Hydrogen peroxide is the main ingredient in most tooth whitening products.
-It's used in professional in-office treatment, over-the-counter teeth whitening products, and DIY home whitening.
+Hydrogen peroxide (HP) is the main ingredient in most teeth whitening products.
+It's used in professional, in-office treatments and over-the-counter teeth whitening products.

 Learn about the safest ways to whiten your teeth.

 At-home teeth bleaching products typically contain 5 to 10 percent hydrogen peroxide or 35 percent carbamide peroxide.
 They are applied for 10 to 30 minutes for multiple days in a row.

 In-office treatments contain 25 to 40 percent hydrogen peroxide and stay on your teeth for a shorter time.

 Hydrogen peroxide whitens your teeth by oxidizing them.
 It does not cause significant changes in tooth enamel.2

 However, sometimes tooth whitening can cause sensitivity.
 This risk is increased if you have to leave the serum on your teeth for a long time or there is a very high concentration of hydrogen peroxide in the teeth whitening product.3, 4